microsoft/CosmosDB_Multi-Tenant/README.md

 ### Right strategy to load reservation data
 **Requirement**:

-* Application need to complete the reservation booking transaction.
+* Application needs to complete the reservation booking transaction with sub milli-second response - Faster write operation.
-* Customer client should be able to review the reservations at anytime.
+* End user should be able to review their reservations with low latency - Read heavy operation.
-* Business support team should be able to pull up the reservation to help the client requests.
+* Business support team needs to pull the reservation details to help the client request - Read data based on their business location.
-* Transaction should be able to update the avilability count.
+* Reservation transaction should update the avilability count - Need to provide consistancy with multi-commit or with less than 10 second delay.
-* Business manager should be able to pull the total reservations per day
+* Business manager should be able to pull the total reservations per day analyze their business - Get data based on the business location.

 Consider the advantages of loading the reservation data with customerId as the partition key vs loading the data with Business location as the partition key.